 What to Serve with Pan-Seared Steak

 Steak is so versatile!
-Some favorite sides for making the perfect steak dinner are asparagus, Roasted green beans, Brussels sprouts, Creamy Cauliflower Bake, Crispy Potatoes, Italian Mashed Potatoes, and Easy Green Beans and Pinenuts.
-Make sure to get some crusty bread for the sauce!
+Some favorite sides for making the perfect steak dinner are asparagus, Roasted green beans, Brussels sprouts, Creamy Cauliflower Bake, Crispy Potatoes, Italian Mashed Potatoes, Crips Polenta Fries, and sauteed frozen green beans.
+Make sure to get some ciabatta bread for the sauce!

-Make it a surf and turf dinner with these recipes: Easy Crab Cakes Recipe (no egg), Classic Lobster Bisque Recipe (Easy), or Crispy Baked Cod with Panko Recipe
+Make it a surf and turf dinner with these recipes: Easy Crab Cakes Recipe (no egg), Easy Saffron Risotto, Classic Lobster Bisque Recipe (Easy), or Crispy Baked Cod with Panko Recipe

 Don't forget Classic Italian Tiramisu Recipe (Authentic) for dessert.